usrrname/hit-counter/README.md

 <script type="module" src="dist/component/hit-counter.js"></script>
 <hit-counter value="1234"></hit-counter>
 ```
+`pnpm start` to start the server and view the component variants at http://localhost:3000/app.html

-`pnpm start:client` to view component variants
+`pnpm start:client` to view the component variants at http://localhost:3000/
-`pnpm start:server` to start the server
+`pnpm start:server` to start the server with the service at http://localhost:3000/api

 ## 📖 Usage